usfm-bible/tcdocs/tests/readme.md

 - **description**.
 A textual description (in markdown) of the test data and its purpose in being included.
 - **validated**.
 This may take one of two values: `pass` and `fail`.
-If the value is `fail` then the data is not expected to pass validation and if there is only a origin.sfm and no origin.xml, then the origin.sfm is not expected to parse correctly.
+If the value is `fail` then the data is expected to not pass validation and if there is only a origin.sfm and no origin.xml, then the origin.sfm is not expected to parse correctly.
+If it is empty then the result is indeterminate.
+But ideally it should be set.
+ - **tags**.
+A space separated list of single word tags to allow subcategorisation of tests.